 Hello and welcome to I Heart Umami®!
-I’m ChihYu [chee-yu] Smith, found of Easy Homemade meal planning program and author of Asian Paleo Cookbook.
+I’m ChihYu [chee-yu] Smith, founder of I Heart Umami, Easy Homemade meal planning program, and author of the Asian Paleo Cookbook.
 I share Healthy Asian Dinner Recipes that are also Paleo, gluten-free, and/or low carb.
 My recipes are easy to prep, with big flavor.
 I’m so glad you are here.

 Nothing makes me happier than making your favorite Asian dishes gluten-free, low carb, and with little to no added sugar, yet packed with tons of flavor.
 If you are a lover of healthy and easy Asian-inspired dishes, you are in the right place!

 A little about me and my family

-I was born and raised in Kaohsiung Taiwan, a seaport town southern Taiwan.
+I was born and raised in Kaohsiung Taiwan, a seaport town in southern Taiwan.

 My family lives right next to my grandmother – so I remember that, when I was little, I’d go back to my grandparent’s house every day after school to eat.
 Both my parents’ families came from China – Sichuan, Hubei, and Shandong provinces.